Wits School of Arts Students Present a Zine Launch at Mamakashaka - Bubblegum Club

 The course concludes with a self-publishing fair with the students’ 10 collectives, each exploring various themes.
 Collectives include 7.I.N.K., examining makeup and beauty culture; 104%, explores different kinds of love and its expression; Broken Land, critiques cultures of cartography in Joburg; What Colour Is Your Shadow?, interrogates interpretations of “shadow”; Aimed Consciousness, celebrates hip-hop and kwaito through cassette culture; Existential Explorers, questions the nature of being; Can I Tell You a Secret?, focuses on secrecy and memory; Odyssey, centres healing rituals; Fig Tree, shares personal narratives through kites; and Afro Chronicles, uses humour to explore intersections within Black identity.

-The publication fair, rooted in radical editorial practices, challenges traditional aesthetics and fosters critical dialogue on identity, history, and visibility.
-Through innovative zine formats, it disrupts hierarchies of knowledge and authorship, providing a platform for marginalized voices.
-The event is an opportunity for students to transform the fleeting experiences of collaborative work into lasting expressions across various forms, blending personal and collective histories, and proving independent publication practices as a form of radical resistance.
+The publication fair will boast the local flair of radical editorial practices, disrupting traditional aesthetics and creating space for critical dialogue.
+Through innovative zine formats, the event will shake up established hierarchies of knowledge and authorship, providing a new platform for fresh perspectives.
+The fair is an opportunity for students to transform the fleeting experiences of creative and collaborative work into lasting expressions across various forms, proving independent publication practices as a form of radical resistance.

 Thanks to the support of Dr. Rangoato Hlasane, along with Keleketla!
-Library and Another Roadmap Africa Cluster (ARAC), students were able to produce impactful publications using the RISO SF5030.
+Library and Another Roadmap Africa Cluster (ARAC), students were able to produce their dynamic publications using the damn near invincible RISO SF5030.
 Graciously, Mamakashaka & Friends at, 5 De Beer Street, Braamfontein, agreed to host the event on November 17, 2024, from 12 PM to 6 PM.
-If you have even the slightest interest in radical creative practice, you cannot miss this vibrant publication fair featuring innovative work and conversations by the bright young WSOA students.
+If you have even the slightest interest in radical creative practice, you cannot miss this lit publication fair featuring innovative work and conversations by the bright young WSOA students.

 zine